spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_FocusAreas/logical_vp.md

 Pre-req: LAM A and LCM A.

 ### LTM B: Actors of the operational context (e.g., external systems or users) are modeled with a syntactic interface (inputs and outputs).
 This capability demands the modeling of the operational (i.e., external) context, which encompasses external systems and users.
-The image below depicts the logical context of the WindowLifterSytem <!-- Review: "... int which the actors of the operational context are modeled by the grey diagram elements."? -->.
+The image below depicts the logical context of the WindowLifterSytem, in which the actors of the operational context are modeled by the grey diagram elements.
 ![changeHere](../images/ltmb-example.png){:class="img-responsive"}

 ### LTM C: For each actor in the operational context, the behavior is modeled.
 This capability describes that the actors have their behavior modeled. *Plugin usage*: In the plugin, state machines are used to model the behavior of actors.
 More information on this can be found [here](https://spesml.github.io/plugin/state_machines.html).
-Another possibility is to use the state machines from the respective elements previously defined the Functional Viewpoint using a Functional-Logical Adpater.
+Another possibility is to use the state machines from the respective elements previously defined the Functional Viewpoint using a Functional-Logical Adapter.
 More information on this can be found [here](https://spesml.github.io/plugin/logical_viewpoint.html#functional-logical-adapter).

 ![changeHere](../images/ltmc-example.png){:class="img-responsive"}